Meet Bart Durham

 I moved to Nashville to be a prosecuting attorney in the State Attorney General’s office.
 There it was much more relaxed.
 We had time to research our cases.
 There was no pressure to get things done this minute.
 The sick headaches went away.

 It was fun being an Assistant State Attorney General.
 There were only eight of us on the staff in 1969.
 Nearly 200 lawyers now work there.

-I argued two cases before the United States Supreme Court and over 100 cases before the United States Court of Appeals in Cincinnati.
-I was in charge of federal civil rights cases throughout the state and appeared regularly in every U.S. district court from Memphis to East Tennessee.
+I argued three cases before the United States Supreme Court and over 100 cases before the United States Court of Appeals in Cincinnati.
+I was in charge of federal civil rights cases throughout the state and appeared regularly in every U.S. District Court from Memphis to East Tennessee.

 PRIVATE PRACTICE — 1975-1976